SCHÖTTMER - RESEARCH HUB

 11.6.
 As soon as the personal data is no longer required for the purpose of providing the service, it shall be deleted by the Contractor in accordance with the applicable statutory provisions.

-12.1.
-The Company shall not be obliged vis-à-vis the Client to retain documents relating to the execution of the order – irrespective of whether in physical or electronic form – unless a different agreement has been expressly made.
+12. Retention requirements12.1.
+The Company shall not be obliged vis-à-vis the Principal to retain documents relating to the execution of the order - irrespective of whether in physical or electronic form - unless expressly agreed otherwise.

 12.2.
 The Company is entitled but not obliged to make backup copies of video and/or audio recordings.
 These backup copies shall be made exclusively as a replacement in the event of data loss and shall only be used in that case.
 The Company shall destroy the back-up copies irretrievably as soon as the execution of the order has been completed and paid for in full.
 In individual cases, the Company may also destroy them at a later date.
 The Company accepts no responsibility for the fact that a loss of data may no longer be compensated if no backup copies have been made or if they have been destroyed.